 How is it treated?

-In many cases premature ejaculation gets better on its own over time.
+In many cases, premature ejaculation gets better on its own over time.
 Treatment may not be needed.
-Practising relaxation techniques or using distraction methods may help you delay ejaculation.
+Practicing relaxation techniques or using distraction methods may help you delay ejaculation.
 For some men, stopping or cutting down on the use of alcohol, tobacco, or illegal drugs may improve how well they can control ejaculation.